The Role of Technology in Chronic Care Management

 Technology has the enormous potential to fill all the gaps in chronic care management.

-The ultimate goal of the technology in chronic care management is to,
+The ultimate goal of technology in chronic care management is to:

 • Enhance the care outcomes